The Colorado Chapter of NUCA

 First Session, 119th Congress Schedule

-NUCA's government affairs program remains committed to our member's needs of providing excellent value for their investment through our many legislative goals for 2025.
-We are exploring every opportunity the new Congress and Administration presents to increase the business success of each of our contractor and supplier members.
+NUCA's government affairs program remains committed to our member's needs of providing excellent value for their investment through our many legislative goals for 2025 and into 2026.
+We are exploring every opportunity the new Congress and Administration presents to NUCA to increase the business success of each of our contractor and supplier members.

 NUCA Official Letters To Congress & Federal Agencies

-All formal NUCA correspondence with Congress and federal regulatory agencies can be found and read at nuca.com/comments.
+All formal NUCA correspondence with Congress and federal regulatory agencies can be found and read at nuca.com/comment-letters-2-0.

 Sign Up For NUCA Muster Advocacy Alerts